tomibgt/fourplusone/README.md

 build anything sustainable.
 However, I haven't proved this, so I'm now trying to go through all the possible iterations of the game.

+# Running the game

+You need to have the pygame package installed.

+Run the game with command pythonw resolve.py